wflore19/pearai-submodule/docs/docs/reference/Model Providers/flowise.md

 # Flowise

 [Flowise](https://flowiseai.com/) is a low-code/no-code drag & drop tool with the aim to make it easy for people to visualize and build LLM apps.
-Continue can then be configured to use the `Flowise` LLM class, like the example here:
+PearAI can then be configured to use the `Flowise` LLM class, like the example here:

 ```json title="~/.continue/config.json"
 {